 Contact Assistant Chief David Dickey: firstname.lastname@example.org, 805-339-4493.

-Commander Rick Murray is currently oversees Investigations which oversees Major Crimes, Property Crimes, Narcotics, Gangs, Records, Crime Analysis, and CSI.
+Commander Rick Murray currently oversees Investigations which includes: Major Crimes, Property Crimes, Narcotics, Gangs, Records, Crime Analysis, and CSI.
 He is also the Commander responsible for our Honor Guard.
 Rick began his law enforcement career with the Los Angeles Police Department and joined the Ventura Police Department in 1996.
 He was promoted to Corporal in December of 2002, to Sergeant in April of 2005, and Commander in December of 2012.

 Rick has worked a variety of assignments while working for the VPD as the Special Operations Commander which oversees the Patrol Task Force, Traffic Unit, Special Events, Alcohol Enforcement Unit, Animal Control and Civic Engagement.
 He has also worked as the Watch Commander where he oversaw our Command Center (911 operations).
 Rick has also supervised the Investigations Major Crimes Unit, Patrol Supervisor, Field Training Officer, Traffic Investigator, Motor Officer, Special Enforcement Team/Gang Violence Suppression Officer, and Professional Standards.

 Rick has an Associates degree in Administration of Justice, a Bachelors degree in Criminology from the University of La Verne, and a Masters degree in Forensic Science from National University.
 Rick is a graduate of the POST Sherman Block Supervisory Leadership Institute and California’s POST Command College.
 He has taught at the Ventura County Criminal Justice Training Center in Force Options as well as Emergency Vehicle Operations.
 In 2011 Rick was selected as the department’s Supervisor of the Year.